NSZ - Homebrew compatible NSP/XCI compressor/decompressor

 keys.txt in the working directory.

-It can be dumped with Lockpick_RCM.
+It can be dumped using Lockpick_RCM.

 You can also use the Windows binaries.
 They do not require any external libraries to be installed and can be run without installing anything.
 You can find the binaries in the release page.